Imagining Science advised the State Archives Basel-Stadt and St. Gallen with developing their digital service design strategy.

 State Archive Canton Basel-Stadt: Esther Baur (director/ State Archivist), Lambert Kansy (project coordinator, Daniel Hagmann, Hermann Wichers

-State Archive Canton St. Gallen: Stefan Gemperli (director/ State Archivist), Martin Lüthi (project coordinator)
+State Archive Canton St. Gallen: Stefan Gemperli (director/ State Archivist), Martin Lüthi (project coordinator)- Project lead

 Evert Ypma